Accounts receivable

 A company lives from consistently having sufficient liquidity to finance its day-to-day business.
 A key aspect in this context is the accounts receivable balance.
 It denotes the stock (= number or total) of outstanding, i.e. unpaid invoices for goods or services already provided.

-As different payment terms are sometimes agreed with customers, returns or complaints are added and other risks exist, the accounts receivable balance serves primarily as an indicator.
-This can be used, for example, to determine whether there is currently a deviation from the average value of outstanding invoices - and thus also to identify a requirement that the company needs to finance from other sources.
+As different payment terms are sometimes agreed on with customers, returns or complaints are added as well as other risks.
+The accounts receivable balance serves primarily as an indicator.
+It can be used, for example, to determine whether there is currently a deviation from the average value of outstanding invoices - and also to identify a requirement that the company needs to finance from other sources.

 Note: The accounts receivable balance can provide both qualitative information (improvement in payment behavior over time, etc.) and quantitative information (amount of outstanding invoices, etc.).